Office: Science Center 1073

 In other work, our lab is developing a general approach for the synthesis of neuroactive alkaloids related to indolizidine.
 Using structure-activity relationships, we hope to identify critical factors that enable blood-brain-barrier penetrance within this class of compound.
 As probes, these alkaloids may be useful for studying the role(s) of key nodes (e.g. G-protein-coupled receptors or ion-channels) within the complex cell circuitry of the brain.

-Compounds synthesized by our lab will be screened for biological activity, both at Hamilton College and at non-profit biomedical research institutes such as the Broad Institute of Harvard & MIT and MIT’s Koch Institute for Integrative Cancer Research.
+Compounds synthesized by our lab will be screened for biological activity, both at Hamilton College and at non-profit biomedical research institutes such as the Broad Institute of Harvard & MIT, MIT’s Koch Institute for Integrative Cancer Research, and the Department of Comparative Pathobiology at Purdue University.

 2015 Class of 1963 Excellence in Teaching Award; Hamilton College